Tactical Paramedic Certification (TP-C) Exam FAQs

 Q: Who is eligible to sit the TP-C Exam?

-A: In order to be eligible for testing, an individual will already have to be certified as a minimum of a NREMT-P or state equivalent.
+A: Anyone with a valid paramedic license is eligible to sit for TP-C certification.
 The focus population for this exam includes military special operations paramedics and experienced law enforcement paramedics with extensive tactical experience.

 Q: What will the exam cover?

 A: The exam is based on the 17 critical domains agreed upon during the 2011 CDC-TIDE sponsored workshop of the National TEMS Initiative and Council (NTIC).
 The IBSC monitors the CoTCCC guidelines, the C-TECC guidelines, the USSOCOM Tactical Trauma Protocols, and various other standard-of-care guidelines for prehospital critical care provision to ensure all examination materials correctly reflect "best practices".
 A downloadable version of the exam content outline is available on our website.